jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=nndvhbLSlpk

 _This is Louis Rossmann.
 He repairs computers—but some manufacturers make it hard to because they want us to replace them instead.
 Louis advocates for customers having the "right to repair."
-Because of digital technology and open-source, regular people like him and his followers can band together as player-gods doing mass-collaboration.
+Because of digital technology and open-source, regular people like him and his followers can band together as player-gods.
 Take a look, and you'll see mass-collaboration is already starting to happen on Instagram, Reddit, and Twitter posts._

 ## Open-Source Lets Us Bust Open Gates And Start The Internet Age